16 Ways to Move the Nevada Story Forward

 After the founder passed away, the business moved down the block (to its current location) and the original store location operated as a local power company.
 As you might imagine, some interior AND exterior improvements were made to the building since 1894 when he first settled in, but the owners have brought the exterior glory back to life.
 And I’ll tell ya what, it has a saucy way of beckoning you inside just by the looks of it, it’s that good.
 The museum is loaded to the brim with antique saddles, collector-quality silver spurs, stories of local legends, and the importance of culture and traditions of the buckaroos of the American West.
 It’s not on the Historical Register just yet, but we’ve got all our fingers and toes crossed over here.
 Nonetheless, it’s a pretty incredible example of bringing the past back to life and continuing the story at this iconic Nevada location.
 We’re tippin’ our buckaroo flat hats to you, Capriola’s.

 Holy gun-slingin’ smokes, guys.
 Of all the ghost towns in Nevada—and remember, there are a LOT—Belmont Ghost Town takes the cake.
 For one thing, it’s totally off-grid so just being there already feels like you’ve stepped back in time.
 But the BUILDINGS!
-The Nevada State Historic Preservation Office came in to survey the movie set quality homes, saloons, 100 foot brick chimneys, courthouse and bank and threw a blanket designation over the entire dang town, that’s the caliber of awesome I’m talking about here, plus the whole place is on the National Register, too.
-When picturing a ghost town, this is exactly what IIIIIII’VE got brewing upstairs.
+The Nevada State Historic Preservation Office came in to survey the movie set quality homes, saloons, 100 foot brick chimneys, courthouse and bank and threw a blanket designation over the entire dang town, that’s the caliber of awesome we’re talking about here, plus the whole place is on the National Register, too.
 Rickety old wooden buildings, perfect stone fireplaces, crumbling brick archways, the whole 1860s gamut.
 And then you see Mama Bear sitting quietly up on the hill in all her glory: The Belmont Courthouse.

-Super similar to the historic preservation mastery going on at The Mizpah, a former train depot in downtown Reno is a preeeeetttyyyy close second.
+Super similar to the historic preservation mastery going on at the Mizpah, a former train depot in downtown Reno is a pretty close second.
 But you know what?
 This one definitely has more a Cinderella-type story going on, that’s for sure.
-In fact, as little as about ten years ago, this place was NOT in good shape.
+In fact, as little as about ten years ago, this place was not in good shape.
 As the former Nevada-California-Oregon Railway Depot, this place sat abandoned for decades, slowly falling completely victim to time.

-Oh man, how I do love a good Nevada hot spring, yessirree Bob.
+Oh man, how we do love a good Nevada hot spring, yessirree Bob.
 And to be able to bask in the tasty, therapeutic waters that drew people like Mark Twain, Clark Gable and a handful of United States Presidents?
-There just isn’t a quicker way to my heart than combining a hot spring with history you can’t say no to, but Carson Valley’s 1862 David Walley’s Hot Springs has done it.
+There just isn’t a quicker way to my heart than combining a hot spring with history you can’t say no to, but Carson Valley’s David Walley’s Resort has done it.

 There’s the real American West you picture: the shootouts-in-the-street and women-slinkin’-around-the-red-light-district sort of place… and then there’s Pioche.
 It’s a place that has flown under the radar (for reasons I couldn’t even begin to understand OR explain), but it truly is the real stuff.
 None of the cheesy put-a-nickel-in-the-thing touristy trap type stuff.
 The lawlessness in Pioche was real, and what remains there today is proof of just that.